vanhoangkha/Networking-fundamentals/Day45_NAT_Static_Part1.md

 INTRO TO NAT

-- NETWORK ADDRESS TRANSLATION (NAT) is used to modify the SOURCE and / or DESTINATION IP ADDRESSES of packets
+- Mạng ADDRESS TRANSLATION (NAT) is used to modify the SOURCE and / or DESTINATION IP ADDRESSES of packets
-- There are various reasons to use NAT, but the MOST common reason is to ALLOW HOSTS with PRIVATE IP ADDRESSES to communicate with other HOSTS over the INTERNET
+- There are various reasons to use NAT, but the MOST common reason is to ALLOW HOSTS with PRIVATE IP ADDRESSES to communicate with other HOSTS over the Internet
-- For the CCNA you have to understand SOURCE NAT and how to configure it on CISCO ROUTERS
+- For the CCNA you have to understand SOURCE NAT and Cách configure it on CISCO ROUTERS

 ![image](https://github.com/psaumur/CCNA/assets/106411237/11cbc222-4b2d-4283-9a8f-86cfff2e109d)

 ---

-STATIC NAT
+NAT tĩnh

-- STATIC NAT involves statically configuring ONE-TO-ONE MAPPINGS of PRIVATE IP ADDRESSES to PUBLIC ADDRESSES
+- NAT tĩnh involves statically configuring ONE-TO-ONE MAPPINGS of PRIVATE IP ADDRESSES to PUBLIC ADDRESSES

 ![image](https://github.com/psaumur/CCNA/assets/106411237/40867b28-66ff-4182-be97-8495a4c2de23)